 Alan currently has three full-length chamber operas in development.
 He is working with Daniel Brown on their opera on the French mathematician, Évariste Galois and with John Young on the adaption of Tolstoy's The Death of Ivan Ilyich.
 Alan is also working with composer, Chris Pratorius-Gómez on Sueños Americanos loosely based on Cyrano de Bergerac.

 Alan has also written for Portico Studios in San Rafael, formally a next level interactive storytelling experiences in virtual reality.
-He is also collaborating with Christopher Turner on PROGRESS blending fine art narrative photography with social and environmental activism.
+He is also collaborating on PROGRESS with Christoper Turner blending fine art narrative photography with social and environmental activism.

 "How in the heck do you pronounce that last name?"
 OH/la/KNEE/check